Best camera phones

 |

 Available for half the price of other high-end phones, this smartphone has the fastest shutter speed we've ever tested.
-It's great for taking action shots without the blur, but some photos taken in dim conditions featured not-so-accurate colours.
+It's great for taking action shots without blur, but some photos taken in dim conditions featured not-so-accurate colours in our tests.

-Find out which camera we're talking about by logging in or taking a Which? trial.

 KeyMember Content